anacierdem/libdragon-docker/README.md

 __`init`__

 Creates a libdragon project in the current directory.
-Every libdragon project will have its own container instance.
-If you are in a git repository or an NPM project, libdragon will be created at their root also marking there with a `.libdragon` folder.
+Every libdragon project will have its own docker container instance.
+If you are in a git repository or an NPM project, libdragon will be initialized at their root also marking there with a `.libdragon` folder.
 Do not remove this folder as it keeps libdragon project information.
 You should commit the contents of this folder if you are using git.
+If this is the first time you are creating a libdragon project at that location, this action will also create the skeleton project files to kickstart things.

 __`make`__